S-STEM-2015/path-finding/README.md

 # Path-Finding
 This project aims to generate random Rogue-like dungeons that would be used to support intelligent path-finding algorithms.
-As the algrorthim takes action, it would consider numerous obstacles, including as semi-intelligent entities, along the way.
+Upon executing, an algorithm would consider numerous obstacles, including as semi-intelligent entities, along the way.